-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 November 13, 1312 – Birth of King Edward III of England at Windsor Castle in Windsor, England

 King Edward III of England is considered one of the important English rulers of the Middle Ages.
 After the disastrous reign of his father King Edward II, Edward made his kingdom into one of the most organized military powers in Europe.
 In 1328, Edward III married Philippa of Hainault.
 The couple had fourteen children.
-Their sons married into the English nobility and it was their descendants who later battled for the throne in the Wars of the Roses.
+Their sons married into the English nobility, and their descendants later battled for the throne in the Wars of the Roses.
 Edward’s main preoccupation during his 50-year reign was his claim to the French throne which started the Hundred Years War.
 The hero of these battles was Edward III’s eldest son and heir, Edward, Prince of Wales, who has come to be known as the Black Prince.
 The Black Prince died at the age of 45, probably of dysentery, in 1376, a year before his father died, and his son succeeded his grandfather as King Richard II.

 Unofficial Royalty: King Edward III of England